MKInstrument ClassMKInstruments are the agents through

 for you.

-is an auxiliary
+MKNoteReceiver is an auxiliary

-class that acts as a “MKNote
+class that acts as a “MKNote port”

-.
+for an MKInstrument.
 This is manifested as the

-three features that a MKNoteReceiver
+three features that a MKNoteReceiver brings to

-an MKInstrument
+an MKInstrument:

 It provides methods through which an

-MKInstrument
+MKInstrument receives

-s (in other words, methods that invoke
+MKNotes (in other words, methods that invoke

-'s realizeNote:fromNoteReceiver:).
+MKInstrument's realizeNote:fromNoteReceiver:).

 It lets you control the stream of

-s into an
+MKNotes into an

-by allowing you to toggle its
+MKInstrument by allowing you to toggle its

-ability to forward MKNote
+ability to forward MKNotes to an

 It acts as a jack into which you can plug a